Davide Moretti: Professional career

-On May 26, 2020, Moretti signed a multi-year contract with Olimpia Milano of the Lega Basket Serie A and the EuroLeague.
+On 26 May 2020 Moretti signed a multi-year contract with Olimpia Milano of the Lega Basket Serie A and the EuroLeague.

 In the season 2021–22, he plays on a loan contract for V.L.
 Pesaro.

+On 4 July 2023 he signed with Pallacanestro Varese of the Lega Basket Serie A (LBA).

+On 29 June 2024 he signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

+On July 7, 2025, he signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

 National team career

 Moretti has often represented Italy in FIBA junior tournaments.
 He averaged 10.4 points per game at the 2014 FIBA Under-17 World Championship in Dubai, leading the Italian national under-17 team to ninth place.
 Moretti guided the Italian under-19 team to a bronze medal at the 2016 FIBA Europe Under-18 Championship in Samsun, after averaging 14.8 points and five assists per game.